Cogosense/IdentityDemo/README.md

 __livereload__ plugin for browsers is supported, so if it is installed the browser will be updated everytime the _./public_ directory is updated.

-8. In a seperate terminal run the tapp=cs app
+7. In a seperate terminal run the BCSA id app

     `nodemon -w server ./bin/www`